Walbottle Academy: Academisation

 It was confirmed in January 2020, that due to a successful trial, Northern Education Trust would become the official sponsor for Walbottle Campus, aiming to officially takeover the school in September 2020.

 Walbottle Campus became an official member of the Northern Education Trust on 1 September 2020, and therefore was renamed 'Walbottle Academy'.

+Senior Leadership Team

+Walbottle Academy is run by Northern Education Trust, with the following staff leading the academy: